-Speaking of Amazon, did you know that the mega-retailer changes the prices on about 50% of its products every single day?
+Speaking of Amazon, did you know that the mega-retailer changes the prices every ten minutes?

 Let’s remember that price fluctuation is perfectly normal.
 As retailers, we constantly decide what price will attract customers while ensuring a fair profit margin.

-The difference that machine learning makes is that these fluctuations can happen minute-by-minute, and case-by-case.
+Machine learning makes a difference: these fluctuations can happen minute-by-minute and case-by-case.

-When browsing a product on Amazon, the site processes countless variables to set a price which makes this particular user most likely to buy this particular product.
-These variables include information about the shopper, but also factors like competitors’ prices, or the product’s current popularity.
+When browsing a product on Amazon, the site processes countless variables to set a price that makes this particular user most likely to buy this specific product.
+These variables include information about the shopper and factors like competitors’ prices or the product’s current popularity.

-The good news is that your company doesn’t need to be a global juggernaut to use smart pricing.
+The good news is that your company doesn’t need to be a global juggernaut to use innovative pricing.
 Great online pricing tools are available for all budgets.

 It’s also worth mentioning that this practice won’t require you to slash all your prices.
-It’s simply a case of allowing prices to be automatically tweaked so that you can make that sale.
+Instead, it’s simply a case of allowing costs to be automatically tweaked so that you can make that sale.